 Below, we've included our best rated credit cards for bad credit or no credit:

-OpenSky Secured Visa Credit Card.
-This is a great card for anyone with bad credit.
-One of the reasons is because it reports monthly to the 3 main credit bureaus which is very important for anyone who is looking to build good credit.
-It has a purchase and balance transfer variable APR of 17.50%.
-It gives you a credit line of $200-$3000 and you don't need to have a checking account to make deposits.
-The annual fee is only $29.
+OpenSky® Secured Visa® Credit Card.
+This is a decent card for anyone with bad credit.
+One of the reasons to get this card is that it reports monthly to the 3 main credit bureaus, which is very important for anyone who is looking to build good credit.
+It has an ongoing 17.39% variable APR for purchases and balance transfers.
+You can choose what you pay for your deposit credit line, from $200 up to $3,000, and you don't need to have a checking account to make deposits.
+Applying for this card doesn't require a credit check, so you can apply in less than 5 minutes.
+The $35 annual fee is less than what you pay for many other secured cards.

-First Progress Platinum Elite MasterCard® Secured Credit Card.
-This full-feature First Progress Secured Platinum MasterCard® Credit Card is excellent for people who have bad or no credit because it doesn't require you to have any credit history or minimum credit score to be approved and it helps you build your credit by reporting to all three major credit bureaus every month.
-You must maintain a security deposit of at least $300 and up to $2000.
+First Progress Platinum Elite Mastercard® Secured Credit Card.
+This full-feature First Progress Secured Platinum Mastercard® Credit Card is excellent for people who have bad or no credit because it doesn't require you to have any credit history or minimum credit score to be approved and it helps you build your credit by reporting to all three major credit bureaus every month.
+You must maintain a security deposit of at least $200 and up to $2000.
 If you are charged interest, you will be charged no less than $1.50.
-The variable APR on purchases is 19.99%.
-It has an annual fee of $29.
+This card has a 19.99% variable APR and a $29 annual fee.

-First Progress Platinum Select MasterCard® Secured Credit Card.
+First Progress Platinum Select Mastercard® Secured Credit Card.
 Even if you have bad credit and no credit history you can get approved for this card.
 Every month it sends a report to all three major credit bureaus which will help build your credit.
-You must maintain a refundable deposit of no less than $300 and up to $2,000.
+You must maintain a refundable deposit of no less than $200 and up to $2,000.
 The minimum interest charge is $1.50.
-There is a 14.99% variable APR on purchases.
-The annual fee for this card is $39.
+There is a 13.99% variable APR on purchases.
+There is a $39 annual fee.

 Credit Card for Bad Credit and Prepaid Card Tips